Raman, HP-MS and GC-MS: Supporting law enforcement with drug interdiction detection

 Rigaku ResQ CQL - Raman Spectrometry

 The Rigaku ResQ CQL is a handheld, light Raman spectrometer for the identification of solid and liquid chemical substances in seconds, including Narcotics, Explosives, Industrial Chemical Hazardous, Chemical Warfare Agents and others.
-It uses a 1064nm Raman technology, an excellent and mature analysis technique that allows non-expert users to analyse materials even through clear and coloured packaging (including glassware and plastic).
-This feature offers benefits to narcotics identification applications where coloured pills are often seen.
+It uses a 1064nm Raman technology, an excellent and mature analysis technique that allows non-expert users to analyze materials even through clear and colored packaging (including glassware and plastic).
+This feature offers benefits to narcotics identification applications where colored pills are often seen.

-Analysis through packaging minimises operator exposure to substances and Raman spectrometry does not require consumables or factory calibration ensuring a low through life cost.
+Analysis through packaging minimizes operator exposure to substances and Raman spectrometry does not require consumables or factory calibration ensuring a low through life cost.

 The Rigaku ResQ CQL is an effective tactical tool for bulk screening of narcotics.

 ResQ CQL – QuickDetect mode: Detect Residues or non-visible amounts.
 QuickDetect mode provides automated colorimetric for trace or non-visible amounts to existing ResQ CQL device.
 This removes the human-error and subjectivity of traditional color reagent kits.
 By combining the industry’s most advanced 1064 nm handheld Raman analysis with QuickDetect, users can experience the first field-ready Raman tool to provide both bulk and trace analysis for hazardous chemicals, narcotics, explosives, and chemical warfare agents in seconds.

 908 Devices MX908 - High-Pressure Mass Spectrometry